adventistmedia/adventisthub-apidoc/source/index.html.md

 Welcome to the Adventist Hub API documentation.
 You can use the API to access Hub Team related endpoints.
 The API doesn't cover endpoints specific to Hub team managers, mentors, or HQ teams.

 To begin, you'll need to contact [Adventist Media](http://adventistmedia.org.au) to request an application key and secret.

+# Good to know

+Adventist Hub is focused around the idea of a contact - a person who is either a church member or a non-church member.

+A contact can be sent an invitation to activate their account allowing them to view all teams they memberships to with a role of team_member, leader or owner.
+(By default they will have the role "no_role")

+Throughout the documentation we will refer to a contact with an activated account as a user.

 # Making Requests